How many things are you putting off until you retire?

 Many people look forward to traveling more after they retire.
-After all, you’re no longer constrained by how many vacation days your employer gives you and when you can take them.
+After you retire, you will no longer be constrained by how many vacation days your employer gives you and when you can take them.
 You can go whenever you want, for whatever length of time you want.

 Despite the constraints of employer-dictated vacation time, I encourage you to travel more when you’re younger.
-Besides having more stamina with which to endure the rigors of travel, there are two other important reasons.
+Besides having more stamina with which to endure the rigors of travel, there is another important reason.

-The more you travel, and the sooner you do so, the more you will experience and learn about more parts of the world.
-This first-hand knowledge will better enable you to evaluate whether retiring to another part of the country or to a different country is right for you.
+The more you travel, and the sooner you do so, the more you will experience and learn about different places.
+While that’s worthwhile for its own sake, this first-hand knowledge will enable you to better evaluate whether retiring to another part of the country or to a different country is right for you.

 2. Decide Where You’ll Live

 Many people don’t think about where they want to live after they retire until they have retired or, at best, a couple years before they retire.
 There’s no penalty for waiting until you’re on the verge of retirement or already retired, but there are definite advantages to giving this topic some advance thought.
 Even if you don’t completely decide, you should at least be thinking about it and narrowing your choices down to a short list.